openjdk/jmc/license/THIRDPARTYREADME.txt

 COPYRIGHT AND PERMISSION NOTICE

-Copyright © 1991-2021 Unicode, Inc. All rights reserved.
+Copyright ï¿½ 1991-2021 Unicode, Inc. All rights reserved.
 Distributed under the Terms of Use in https://www.unicode.org/copyright.html.

 Permission is hereby granted, free of charge, to any person obtaining